Enderbyte-Programs/CraftServerSetup/README.md

 - Install sbuild-dofile from https://github.com/Enderbyte-Programs/sbuild-dofile

-- In the repo directory, run `sbuild einstall`
+- In the repo directory, run `sbuild install`

 - This will install it